-Just as you would with the lead generation and assignment steps, log your activity in your records, spreadsheet tables, or project boards so everyone can see where a prospect is in the pipeline.
+Just as you would doing the lead generation and assignment steps, log your activity in your records, spreadsheet tables, or project boards so anyone can see where a prospect is in the pipeline.
 CRMs, including Salesforce, have activity tracking in their lead records.
 From a profile, users can document notes to track sales calls, emails, tasks, or event information.

 7. Prioritize Leads

-A more advanced method, however, is using what’s called lead scoring—which uses a point system to identify the best leads.
+A more advanced method, however, is using what’s called lead scoring, which uses a point system to identify the best leads.
 While you can design criteria by hand, you’ll gain more streamlined and automated results by doing it in a CRM system.
-Freshsales is an excellent example of a CRM that lets you customize lead score criteria to add points based on activity and lead attributes, then assigns points as events take place.
+Freshsales is an excellent example of a CRM that lets you customize lead score criteria to add points based on activity and lead attributes, then assign points as events take place.

 Benefits of Organizing & Tracking Sales Leads

-- Keeps contact data organized: Having a centralized system that stores the names, company info, addresses, phone numbers, and email addresses of a lead makes it easy to find information as you need to contact them or find their data record.
+Having a centralized system that stores the names, company info, addresses, phone numbers, and email addresses of a lead makes it easy to find information when you need to contact them or find their data record.

 Tracking leads and assigning them to sales reps ensures someone is held accountable in the event an opportunity is lost due to a lack of follow-up or nurturing.
 In addition, tracking sales data helps businesses identify which of their product is selling well and which ones are underperforming.
 This way, they can zero in on the opportunities that need more nurturing.

-- Enables you to create marketing segments: Storing contextual information about a lead, such as their job title, industry, product needs, or common behaviors, lets you categorize them into marketing segments where you can sell to them a certain way or deploy specific marketing campaigns toward them.
+It is important to store contextual information about a lead, such as their job title, industry, product needs, or common behaviors.
+Doing this lets you categorize them into marketing segments where you can sell to them in a certain way or deploy specific marketing campaigns toward them.